microsoft/UFO/instantiation/README.md

 2. Prefill the task using the current screenshot.
 3. Filter the established task.

-##### 1. Choose template file
+##### 1. Choose Template File

 Templates for your app must be defined and described in `instantiation/templates/app`.
-For example, if you want to instantiate tasks for the Word application, place the relevant `.docx` files in `instantiation/templates/word`, along with a `description.json` file.
+For instance, if you want to instantiate tasks for the Word application, place the relevant `.docx` files in `instantiation/templates/word`, along with a `description.json` file.

 The appropriate template will be selected based on how well its description matches the instruction.

-##### 2. Prefill the task
+##### 2. Prefill the Task

-After selecting the template file, it will be opened, and a snapshot will be taken.
+After selecting the template file, it will be opened, and a screenshot will be taken.
 If the template file is currently in use, errors may occur.

-The screenshot will be sent to the action prefill agent, which will provide a modified task in return.
+The screenshot will be sent to the action prefill agent, which will return a modified task.

-##### 3. Filter task
+##### 3. Filter Task

-The completed task will be evaluated by a filter agent, which will assess it and return feedback.
+The completed task will be evaluated by a filter agent, which will assess it and provide feedback.
 If the task is deemed a good instance, it will be saved in `instantiation/tasks/your_folder_name_instantiated/instances_pass`; otherwise, it will follow the same process for poor instances.